KGOP

 How much time does it take?

 The main commitment is attending 1-2 conventions per year (a few hours each).
-Beyond that, you can be as involved as you like - from simply attending conventions to actively engaging with neighbors about Republican values.
+Beyond that, you can be as involved as you like.

 How many delegates does each precinct have?

 Each precinct has 1-3 delegate seats based on population.
-Kalamazoo County has 176 total delegate seats across 90 precincts.
-Many seats are currently unfilled - your community needs representation!
+Kalamazoo County has 176 total seats across 90 precincts.
+Many are currently unfilled!

 What if I don't know my precinct?